 Below you'll find a quick breakdown of Features that each software package has and along with their Strengths and Weaknesses.

-Both of these Software packages have a well-rounded offering as well as being highly regarded in the IT Community and Network Monitoring/Management Realm.
+Both of these Software packages have a well-rounded offering as well as being highly regarded in the IT Community and are some of the Best Software in the Network Monitoring/Management Realm.

 PRTG vs Nagios: What are the Main Differences?

 |Network Scanning, Auto Discovery, Mapping & Visualization Maps|